functional-fuzzing-android-apps/home/README.md

 ### Step 3: execute mutant tests in parallel

-We currently support running mutant tests on a number of Android emulators in parallel
+We currently support running mutant tests on a number of Android emulators in parallel.
+Note that this step does not do oracle checking.

 ```
 python3 -m deploy.start --avd base -n 8 --apk apps_for_test/de.rampro.activitydiary_118.apk -o ./tmp-diary/ --no-coverage --timeout 900 [--no-headless] [--offset 2] [--script script_samples/diary_activity_ignore_view_diffs_script.json]